Do you accept health insurance?

 What forms of payment do you accept?

-I accept all major credit cards, cash, personal and cashier's checks.
+I accept all major credit cards, cash, and checks.
 FSA/HSA cards are also accepted as LG Nutrition is set up as a health care provider.

 Do I need a referral from my doctor to see you?